MohitGoel92/E-Signing-Loan-Prediction/README.md

 **F1 Score:** This is a function of the Precision Score and the Recall Score.
 It will be somewhere in between the two values.

+## Entropy (Information Gain) Vs Gini Index

+During the parameter tuning step, we compare the performance of the entropy and gini criterion.
+In short, entropy maximises the informational content the random forest classifier receives after every split.
+However, the gini criterion minimises the probability of mislabelling.
+Therefore the gini criterion splits the data in a way that it values not mislabelling the terminal leaves.
+The gini criterion is quicker than entropy due to entropy containing a logarithmic term.

+Decision trees split features with regard to their target variables purity.
+The aim of the algorithm is to find the optimal point to split the data into two sets.
+The two new sets target variable will be more pure than the original datasets.

+**Note:** Purity can be thought of how homogenised a group is.

+**Example:** - If we have 4 gold coins and 0 silver coins, the group of 4 gold coins is 100% pure.
+             - If we have 2 gold coins and 2 silver coins, that group is 100%.
+	     - If we have 3 gold coins and 1 silver coin, that group is either 75% or 81% pure, using Gini or Entropy respectively.

 ## Models Summary

 ```